pranigopu/diver-vs-mermaid/README.md

 ## Mermaid
 The mermaid is the NCP, so its behaviour tree is more complex.
 Similar to the diver, the mermaid updates its perception using `UpdatePerception` every game tick before traversing its behaviour tree, updating the following information:

-- Distance of mermaid from target (i.e. player's most recent position)
+- Distance of the mermaid from target (i.e. player's most recent position)
 - Game status with respect to the diver (ongoing, won or lost)
 - Visibility, i.e. whether or not the player is visibile to the mermaid